Wichita Indians (baseball)

-The Wichita Indians were a Class A level minor league baseball franchise based in Wichita, Kansas.
-The Wichita Indians played as members of the Western League from 1950 to 1955.
-Wichita won the 1955 Western League Championship.
-The Wichita Indians were an affiliate of the 1950 St. Louis Browns, Cleveland Indians from 1951 to 1952, 1953 St. Louis Browns and Baltimore Orioles in 1954 and 1955.
+The Wichita Indians were a minor league baseball franchise based in Wichita, Kansas.
+The "Indians" played as members of the Class A level Western League from 1950 to 1955, winning the 1955 league Championship.
+The Wichita Indians were an affiliate of the 1950 St. Louis Browns in 1950, Cleveland Indians from 1951 to 1952, St. Louis Browns in 1953 and Baltimore Orioles in 1954 and 1955.

 In 1956, the Indians were succeeded by the Class AAA level Wichita Braves, when the Wichita franchise became a member of the American Association.

 History

-The Wichita Indians were preceded in the Western League by the Wichita Aviators (1929–1933), Wichita Larks (1927–1928), Wichita Izzies (1923–1926), Wichita Witches (sometimes called the Wichita Wolves) (1917–1922) and Wichita Jobbers (1905–1920).
-Wichita hosted teams in various other leagues, with professional baseball having started in Wichita with the Wichita Eagles of the Kansas State League in 1898.
+Wichita first hosted minor league baseball in 1887, when the "Wichita" team played as members of the Kansas State League.
+The Wichita Indians were preceded in Western League membership by the Wichita Aviators, who played in the league from 1929 to 1933.
+The Wichita Larks (1927–1928), Wichita Izzies (1923–1926), Wichita Witches (sometimes called the Wichita Wolves) (1917–1922) and Wichita Jobbers (1905–1920) teams were also Western League members.

-The Wichita Indians joined the Western League in 1950 as an affiliate of the St. Louis Browns.
+The 1950 Wichita Indians rejoined the Western League, playing as a minor league affiliate of the St. Louis Browns.
 The Western League had reformed in 1947 with six teams: Denver Bears, Des Moines Bruins, Lincoln A's, Omaha Cardinals, Pueblo Dodgers and Sioux City Soos.
-All six clubs remained in 1950, when the league expanded to eight teams, adding the Colorado Springs Sky Sox and Wichita Indians.
+All six clubs remained in 1950, when the league expanded to eight teams, adding the Colorado Springs Sky Sox and Wichita Indians as members.

-The 1950 Indians ended the season with a 77–77 record, placing 4th in the Western League regular season standings, playing under manager Joe Schultz.
+The 1950 Indians ended the season with a 77–77 record, placing fourth in the Western League regular season standings, playing the season under manager Joe Schultz.
 In the playoffs, Wichita defeated the first–place Omaha Cardinals 3 games to 0 in the semifinals.
 In the league Finals, Wichita lost 3 games to 1 to the Sioux City Soos.
-The Indians drew 126,729 fans, ranking 5th in the league.
+The Indians drew 126,729 fans, ranking fifth in the league.

-In 1951, Wichita became an affiliate of the Cleveland Indians and finished 84–68, placing 3rd in the standings.
+In 1951, Wichita became an affiliate of the Cleveland Indians and finished 84–68, placing third in the standings.
 In the Western League playoffs, Wichita was defeated by the Denver Bears 3 games to 1 as Joe Schultz returned as manager.

-The 1952 Indians finished in a tie for 6th place with the Lincoln A's in the eight–team Western League with an 67–87 record.
+The 1952 Indians finished in a tie for sixth place with the Lincoln A's in the eight–team Western League with an 67–87 record.
 Wichita finished 22.0 games behind the Denver Bears in the final regular season standings and did not quality for the playoffs.
 Ralph Winegarner was the manager.

 Becoming a St. Louis Browns affiliate, the Wichita Indians finished in last place in 1953, playing under managers George Hausmann, George Kovach and Mark Christman.
-The ended the season with a record of 58–96 and finished 37.0 games behind the Colorado Springs Sky Sox in the eight–team Western League standings.
-Wichita had attendance of 68,683 fans, 7th best in the Western League.
+Wichita ended the season with a record of 58–96 and finished 37.0 games behind the Colorado Springs Sky Sox in the eight–team Western League regular season standings.
+Wichita had attendance of 68,683 fans, seventh best in the Western League.